Engineering

 How we approach Canopy design

-Design choices remain tied to the tests that prove them - so iterations don’t outrun evidence.
+Fundamental design choices fundamentally remain strictly tied directly to the empirical tests that physically prove them, guaranteeing iterations never dangerously outrun mathematical evidence.

-• Sensitivity notes for line length, stretch, and packing density.
+• Deep analytical sensitivity notes defining acceptable variances for mechanical line length, synthetic textile stretch, and heavy packing density.

 Talk with engineers who own the work